theodoremoreland/Notes/AWS/Pricing-Billing.md

 Start early with optimization lest cost spiral out of control Maximize the power of flexibility

+Budgets

+    you can further specify the percent accrual toward the cost or usage threshold.
+For example, specifying 100%    the actual costs of a $1,000 budget will alert you when the $1,000 threshold is exceeded.

+    You can also supplement these alerts by setting one against forecasted cost or usage values (e.g., 105% of your budgeted value), which will alert you of possible anomalies or changes in behavior.

+    Each budget can have up to 5 associated alerts.
+Each alert can have up to 10 email subscribers and can optionally be published to an SNS topic

 What determines price?
 	Clock hours
     Instance type